-The Brother Mike Award honors the legacy of Brother Mike Hawkins, who was a Chicago-based mentor, poet, and a member of the Chicago Learning Exchange community.
-The award is filling a much needed gap in Chicago.
+The Brother Mike Award honors the legacy of Brother Mike Hawkins, who was a Chicago-based mentor, poet, member of the Chicago Learning Exchange community, and a mentor with Digital Youth Network and Chicago Public Library.
+The award is filling a much-needed gap in Chicago.

 Youth spend more than 60 percent of their time outside of school and mentors play an important role yet there is very little recognition.

 Similar to the Golden Apple Foundation award for in-school educators, Leaders for a New Chicago recognizing nonprofit leadership, and other honors, the Brother Mike Award recognizes excellence and impact — in this case, the important role that mentors play in a young person’s life.